Logan0818/spotify-end-to-end-data-engineering-project/README.md

 3. Generate three csv files and put the files back to S3 bucket into transformed_data folder.
 4. Copy raw data from raw_data/to_process folder to raw_data/processed folder, then delete raw file in raw_data/to_process folder.

+### AWS Glue and Athena
+1. In AWS Glue/Data Catalog, create a crawler for each table (albums, artists, and songs) to generate tables in Athena.
+2. Make sure the schema is correct for each table.
+3. Now you can use SQL query to analyze your data in Athena database.

 ### Reference
 https://www.linkedin.com/in/darshil-parmar/